A SHORT HISTORY OF FLORIDA, USA

 In 1870 the population of Florida was less than 188,000 but by 1900 it had risen to over 528,000.
 Meanwhile the city of Miami was incorporated in 1896.

 During the early 20th century the population of Florida continued to rise rapidly.
 By 1930 it was approaching 1.5 million.
 However in 1926 Miami was hit by a hurricane.
 Another hurricane hit Florida in 1928.
 Then like the rest of the USA Florida suffered in the depression of the 1930s.
 Yet after the Second World War Florida boomed and tourists flocked to the state.
 After a revolution in Cuba in 1959 many Cubans fled to Florida.
 In the 1980s many Haitians arrived.
 By 1980 the population of Florida was approaching 10 million and it continued to soar.
 Meanwhile the economy of Florida boomed.

 Today tourism, banking and phosphate mining are important industries in Florida.
-Today the population of Florida is 21 million.
+In 2017 the population of Florida was 21 million.

 A short history of Alaska